Bees Recorded Feeding On Sweat And Tears Of Human Beings

 Samples of the bees were identified as three species of Lisotrigona and then photographed at the Department of Entomology, University of Agricultural Sciences, GKVK, Bengaluru.

 Sajan Jose, who has worked on stingless bees in Kerala and who is not associated with the study told Mongabay-India, “Stingless bees take sweat from the human body.
 I [have also] observed it.
 It is a common phenomenon in Kerala.
 Dr. Viraktamath published it first.
 They take sweat for their mineral requirements.
 Tears also contain salt.
-So, there is every possibility that stingless bees take tears also,” he said.This article was first published in Mongabay here
+So, there is every possibility that stingless bees take tears also,” he said.This story was first published on Mongabay, click here to access it…